 The latest Ofsted inspection (21 to 22 November 2023) judged the school Good overall, with Outstanding provision in early years.

-High attainment is present as well, not just a solid middle.
-At the higher standard in reading, writing and mathematics combined, 29.33% reached the threshold, against an England average of 8%.
-For a small school cohort, that points to teaching that supports both consolidation and stretch.
+High attainment is present as well, but at a lower level than the previous dataset suggested.
+At the higher standard in reading, writing and mathematics combined, 10% reached the threshold.
+For a small school cohort, that should be read alongside visits, work scrutiny, and conversations with leaders rather than as a single fixed judgement.

-Subject detail reinforces the picture.
-Reading averaged 108 and mathematics 106 in scaled scores.
-Grammar, punctuation and spelling was 109, with 100% reaching the expected standard in that area.
-Science was also recorded at 100% meeting the expected standard.
-These figures do not mean every child finds school easy, but they do show that overall attainment is high and broadly consistent across the core curriculum.
+Subject detail gives a more nuanced picture.
+Reading averaged 108 and mathematics 104 in scaled scores.
+Grammar, punctuation and spelling was 107, with 90% reaching the expected standard in that area.
+Science was recorded at 70% meeting the expected standard.
+These figures do not mean every child finds school easy, but they show where attainment is stronger and where the current profile is more mixed.

-On rankings, this is where the school stands out in context.
-Ranked 2,173rd in England and 1st in Seaton for primary outcomes (FindMySchool ranking based on official data), it sits above England average, placing it comfortably within the top 25% of schools in England.
+On rankings, this is where the current context is more measured.
+Beer is ranked 8,751st out of 14,978 schools in England for primary academic outcomes and 2nd in Seaton on the local primary ranking (FindMySchool ranking based on official data), with an overall England rank of 7,630th.
 For families comparing options locally, the FindMySchool Local Hub and Comparison Tool are useful for seeing how nearby schools’ results differ across reading, mathematics and the combined measure.

 England ranks and key metrics (where available)